-On the clutch slave cylinder, remove bleeder screw 6 and mount bleeding syringe 4.
+On the clutch slave cylinder, remove bleeder screw 5 and mount bleeding syringe 4.

-- Remove screw with the O-ring. - Inject the liquid into the system until it escapes from opening of the master cylinder without bubbles. - To prevent overflow, drain fluid occasionally from the master cylinder reservoir. - Mount and tighten screw 6 with the O-ring. - Remove the bleeding syringe.
+- Inject the liquid into the system until it escapes from opening $oldsymbol{A}$ of the master cylinder without bubbles. - To prevent overflow, drain fluid occasionally from the master cylinder reservoir. - Remove the bleeding syringe.
 Mount and tighten screws bleeder screw. - Correct the fluid level of the hydraulic clutch.
 Guideline